This is the multi-page printable view of this section. Click here to print.

 Table.
 Cloud Functions Details – Monitoring Tab Items

-You can view the Cloud Functions logs of the selected resource on the Function list page.
+Function list page allows you to view the Cloud Functions logs of the selected resource.

 CategoryDetailed description

-Unit periodSelect the period to view Cloud Functions log information
+unit periodSelect the period to view Cloud Functions log information

 Table.
 Cloud Functions Details – Log Tab Items